theantipopau/windows11nontouchgamingoptimizer/README.md

 - **Recommended for laptops:** Use option [2] RECOMMENDED, skip Advanced GPU [C]
 - Power plans can be manually switched back via Windows Settings → System → Power
 - Consider creating a separate "Gaming (Plugged In)" power plan
+- If a laptop is detected and Windows reports the battery is discharging, the script will warn and auto-cancel by default unless you confirm

 ### **Script won't run**
 - Right-click → "Run as administrator"